lsireneva/WWCodeMobile/issue_template.md

 Recommendations for writing a good issue:

-## TODO: Give this issue a meaningful title
+## Give this issue a meaningful title
 * [iOS | Android] - [Short Description]
 * Example: iOS - UI - Add Submit Button to Detail Screen

-## TODO: Add more details to describe what needs to be done.
+## Add more details to describe what needs to be done.
 Include wireframes if applicable.

-## TODO: If a PR already exists, link it to this issue
+## If a PR already exists, link it to this issue
 * Do this under the Development setting gear (on the right)

-## TODO: Get yourself assigned to this issue
+## Get yourself assigned to this issue
 * If you want to work on this issue, request to have it be assigned to you by:
 1. Add a comment that you want to work on the issue
 2. Tag a maintainer to request assignment